 Look at your scores – if you’ve got 4 or 5 in any section (or more than one section), it’s likely you need to do something to get yourself back on track.
 You can find out how to develop effective and healthy working practices, and how to stop procrastinating, during our one-day Managing Multiple Priorities programme.
 Alternatively, call +44(0) 207 978 1516 or email firstname.lastname@example.org to speak to one of our Learning & Development Consultants about how we can offer you support.

 Charlotte specialises in leadership development, team facilitation and strategy development.
 Charlotte worked for over 20 years in the not-for-profit sector.
-Before joining =mc seven years ago, she created and implemented a...
+Before joining =mc ten years ago, she created and implemented...